30 ft. 8 in.

 43 ft.
 4 in.

-The de Havilland DH-4 is known as the best single engine biplane bomber of World War I. It was designed in response to a 1914 British War Office requirement for a two-seat day bomber.
+The de Havilland DH-4, manufactured by the Aircraft Manufacturing Co.
+Ltd. (Airco) and designed by Sir Geoffrey de Havilland, is known as the best single engine biplane bomber of World War I. It was designed in response to a 1914 British War Office requirement for a two-seat day bomber.

 The aircraft was known for its strength, maneuverability, and speed.
 It was faster than many enemy aircraft of its day.